 Ma Long footwork for Backhand to Forehand transition

-Ma Long using the 2 steps footwork pattern during the backhand to forehand transition.
+Ma Long uses the 2 steps footwork pattern during the backhand to forehand transition.

-This footwork pattern is the optimal one which helps you rotate your center of gravity from left to right and inversely.
+This footwork pattern is the optimal one that helps you rotate your center of gravity from left to right and inversely.

 A player asked me “I would like to know how to hold the racket correctly while serving.”